Oval-Tutu/shove/README.md

 - All canvases are allocated at once rather than during gameplay
 - Memory usage is more consistent
 - No canvas creation overhead during rendering
+- Dynamic layer creation can cause hitching or frame drops when over used

 ```lua
 function love.load()